-When it comes to breakfast, Macau and Hong Kong have a menu quite different from the rest of China.
+When it comes to a quintessentially ‘local breakfast’, Macau and Hong Kong have a menu quite different from the rest of China.
 Besides fried noodles or rice, dishes such as Chee Cheong Fan 猪肠粉, and French toast filled with peanut butter 法蘭西多士 (try adding condensed milk to the mix 煉奶) or ham & cheese toast 火腿芝士三明治 are superbly popular with the locals.

 These are all common in several restaurants in town.
 You can always try congee 皮蛋瘦肉粥 and choose to include centennial egg, pork, chicken or vegetables to it.
 Most of the neighborhood cha chaan tengs 茶餐廳 have the similar options too.